bobbydwise1/anagrams_antigrams/README.md

 * Clone this repository using `git clone https://github.com/ `
 * Navigate to the downloaded repository using a terminal window.
 * Your computer must have Ruby installed.
+In the terminal window at the working directory of the program, you will need to install the Ruby programs "rspec" and "pry".
+Do this by putting this on the command line while connected to the internet:
+  "$ gem install rspec"
+  "$ gem install pry"

-Run the code by typing "ruby sdkfasfdas.rb"
+* Run the code by typing "ruby sdkfasfdas.rb"

 ## Technologies Used